roshbhatia/terminus-est/docs/devlog.md

 ### 09/24/2025
 Ask about the following:
-- How to make the pcb symettrical? -- draw straight lines
+- How to make the pcb symettrical?
-- Does the mounting hole placement matter? -- delete the holes
+- Does the mounting hole placement matter?
 - Workflow for filling out BOM.
 - Make sure I'm choosing the right components.
-- How to make sure the silkscreen design gets printed? -- excluded the vioaltions
+- How to make sure the silkscreen design gets printed?
-- Add ground? dedicated grounding layer? and how not to short out? -- no ground layer, no dedicatede ground pour, can leave ground pins unconnected
+- Add ground? dedicated grounding layer? and how not to short out?

+Got answers from Dani:
+- Don't worry about that, draw straight lines.
+- Delete the holes, silly.
+- I just ended up using a plugin that was available in Kicad.
+- Site helps you choose.
+- Exclude the violations.
+- No ground layer || dedicated pour needed and I can leave the ground pins unconnected.

+### 09/25/2025

+- Fixed up the pcb, ordered.
+Expensive!
+Messed up the silkscreen logo on the back lol but I'm keeping it in as a fun quirk.
+- Made a plate, @kh3dron helped me actually fix it up in fusion 360 because I couldn't figure out the software.
+By fix it up he did it all.
+- For switches, taking the glorious pandas that were in my keychron.
+For keycaps, found some blank PBT keycaps on amazon I liked.